 I have a shiny new iPhone 6.
 I got it specifically to use Apple Pay.
 We have had to replace debit cards 3 times this year, due to no fault of either the bank/credit union or us.
-Every case was was some sort of retailer or card transaction processor data breach.
-And so the huge increase in security of Apple Pay was the killer app driving me to acquire an iPhone 6.
+Every case was some sort of retailer or card transaction processor data breach.
+The huge increase in security of Apple Pay was the killer app driving me to acquire an iPhone 6.

 But we live in Bumfuck, lower Michigan.
 Technology is not rolled out first here, never mind that we are less than 30 miles from the second largest city in Michigan.
 The last time my daughter visited, she looked at her iPhone and said “EDGE?!?
 I can’t remember the last time I saw that.”